mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 npm install --save vue-resource
 ```

-`vue-cli` has configured webpack to automatically handel and build css files for
+`vue-cli` has configured webpack to automatically build (ie concatenate and
-us so all we need to do to is to import them in `ui/src/main.js` and webpack
+minify) css files for us so all we need to do to is to import them in
-will find and concatenate/minify them along with the css from the vue components
+`ui/src/main.js` and webpack will find and process them along with the css from
-into a single resource when we build the project.
-We must also register
+the vue components into a single resource when we build the project.

-`vue-resource` with vue and set some configuration options.
+We must also register `vue-resource` with vue and set some configuration
+options.

 ```diff
  // The Vue build version to load with the `import` command